linsnotes/linsnotes.github.io/_posts/2025/2025-04-11-msmtp-with-gmail-oauth2-on-raspberry-pi-or-ubuntu.md

         print("Error:", err)
         sys.exit(1)
 ```
-> **Usage:** Running this script (e.g., `./get_token.py`) prints a valid access token. msmtp uses it automatically.
+> **Usage:** Running this script (e.g., `./get_token.py`) prints a valid access token for msmtp to use.

-*For details on Gmail OAuth 2.0 protocols, see Google’s documentation: citeturn0search4*

 ---

-## 5. Testing and Sending Email
+## 6. Testing and Sending Email

 ### a.
 Run the Authorization Script
-Before sending mail, run:
+Before sending email, run:
 ```bash
 cd ~/msmtp
 ./authorize.py
 ```
-Follow the prompt: you will be asked to visit a URL, log into your Google account, and paste back an authorization code.
-This step creates (or updates) the credentials JSON file.
+Follow the prompt by visiting the provided URL, logging into your Google account, and pasting back the authorization code.
+This step generates (or updates) the credentials JSON file.

 ### b.
 Verify Token Retrieval
 Test the token refresh script by running:
 ```bash
 ./get_token.py
 ```
-It should print a valid access token to your terminal.
+A valid access token should be printed to your terminal.

 ### c.
 Send a Test Email
-Once msmtp is correctly configured (as in `/etc/msmtprc`), test sending an email:
+Once msmtp is configured (per `/etc/msmtprc`), test email delivery:
 ```bash
 echo -e "Subject: Test Email\n\nThis is a test email sent using msmtp with Gmail OAuth 2.0." | sendmail your-email@gmail.com
 ```
-Or, create an email file and send it:
+Alternatively, create an email file and send it:
 ```bash
 cat <<EOF > testmail.txt
 From: Your Name <your-email@gmail.com>